LSSTDESC/descqa/README.md

 # DESCQA

-This repository contains the DESCQA simulation validation framework derived from FlashTest/FlashTestView.
-It will be used initially to do automated testing of simulated galaxy catalogs but may also expand later to encompass other types of simulation validation.
+This repository contains the DESCQA framework that validates simulated galaxy catalogs.
+For more information about this framework, please check out the [DESCQA paper](https://arxiv.org/abs/1709.09665).

-A [web interface](https://portal.nersc.gov/project/lsst/descqa/v2/) hosted on NERSC demonstrates this framework.
+A [web interface](https://portal.nersc.gov/project/lsst/descqa/) hosted on NERSC displays recent validation results from the DESCQA framework.

-**Note**: The master branch now hosts DESCQA2.
-If you are looking for DESCQA1 as presented in the [companion paper](https://arxiv.org/abs/1709.09665), please go to [v1 branch](https://github.com/LSSTDESC/descqa/tree/v1) and [v1 web interface](https://portal.nersc.gov/project/lsst/descqa/v1/www/).

-Starting from DESCQA2, the configurations and readers of catalogs are separated from DESCQA and are now hosted in [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs).
+**!
+Important !** Starting from DESCQA v2 (current version), we have separated the configurations and readers of catalogs from DESCQA and moved them to a standalone repo, the [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs) repo.
+We have also changed much of the validation tests.
+If you are looking for the catalogs and tests in DESCQA v1 (as presented in the [companion paper](https://arxiv.org/abs/1709.09665)), please see the [v1 subdiectory](v1).

 ## How to run DESCQA?